botpress/botpress/docs/deploying.md

 # Deployment

-Here you find how to deploy your application to a Server.
+Here you find how to deploy your application.

 ## Heroku